isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * Closing date for registration: 22 June (or when webinar is fully subscribed)
 * [Registration Form](https://form.gov.sg/62982250204d74001320c462)

+**About the Speaker**

+**Mr Kor Bing Keong** is a GST Partner with PricewaterhouseCoopers Singapore Pte.
+Ltd. Bing Keong has over 25 years of experience specializing in Goods and Services Tax (GST) (equivalent of Value Added Tax).
+His GST experience covers a wide spectrum of work including, offering GST advice on diverse issues and industries, assisting clients with dispute resolution, conducting GST reviews (e.g. Assisted Self-Help Kit and Assisted Compliance Assurance Program) and GST training.
+Bing Keong was heavily involved in the implementation of GST in Singapore and Malaysia.

 <a id="10Jun-ta-id"></a>
 #### **Law 101 for Tax Professionals Series: Employment Law 101**